 - 1. The meeting facilitator must have a minimum of three (3) years experience in the treatment and rehabilitation of substance abuse, and shall be licensed or certified by the state or other nationally certified organizations. - 2.
-The meeting facilitator must not have a financial relationship, personal relationship, or business relationship with the licensee in the last five (5) years. - 3.
+The meeting facilitator must not have a financial relationship, personal relationship, or business relationship with the licensee within the last year. - 3.
 The group meeting facilitator shall provide to the board a signed document showing the licensee's name, the group name, the date and location of the meeting, the licensee's attendance, and the licensee's level of participation and progress. - 4.
 The facilitator shall report any unexcused absence within 24 hours.